-This area is reserved for the timer/event counter interrupt service program.
-If a timer interrupt results from a timer/event counter overflow, and if the interrupt is enabled and the stack is not full, the program begins execution at location 008H.
+This location is reserved for the Timer/Event Counter 0 interrupt service program.
+If a timer interrupt results from a Timer/Event Counter 0 overflow, and the interrupt is enabled and the stack is not full, the program begins execution at location 008H.